ravivats/ravivats.github.io/_posts/2016-07-01-mobile-dev-intern-at-yoska.md

 I worked on the development of company's Android app named 'Yoska Coach', which gives a coaches a medium to monitor and train their athletes while seamlessly interacting with them and giving them suggestions about their current performance.

 Areas that I worked on were:
-a.
-Image Downloading and Caching
+1. Image Downloading and Caching
-b.
-Profile Activities of Coach, Athlete
+2. Profile Activities of Coach, Athlete
-c.
-Call and Message Functionalities
+3. Call and Message Functionalities